Skip to main content

 The Ivy League is the traditional designation for the group of schools that includes the following colleges and universities:

 The Ivy League schools are mostly private colleges, with the exception of Cornell, which has several degree programs that are partially publicly run and funded.
 These colleges are traditionally grouped together because they share a number of distinguishing factors.
-Chief among these is their reputation as prestigious centers of higher learning where selected students can receive a rigorous college education, access an exceptionally rich array of resources, and network with others who will be assets to them in their career.
+Chief among these is their reputation as prestigious centers of higher learning where selected students can receive a rigorous college education, access an exceptionally rich array of resources, and network with others who will be assets to them in their careers.

 FAQs About Diversity at the Ivies